kevzhao2/triton-old/README.md

 #### Generic Methods

-You can access a generic method by "calling" it first with its type arguments, and then calling the method:
+You can access a generic method by "calling" it first with its type arguments, and then calling the method.
+For increased performance, consider caching the function generated using the type arguments.
 ```csharp
 class Test {
     public void Generic<T>(T t);